-I applaud your leadership on privacy issues in the Senate and request that you look into the IRS plan and the proposed contractor.
+I applaud your leadership on privacy issues in the House of Representatives and request that you look into the IRS plan and the proposed contractor.
 To the extent the Federal Trade Commission can provide assistance with these inquires, I am at your disposal to assist.